 Full Time Service Need.
-Participation in an approved activity for 30 hours or more per week.
+Service need of Participation in an approved activity for 30 hours or more per week.

 Homeless Family.
 A family meeting the requirements established under the McKinney-Vento Act (42 U.S.C.
 11434 a) as certified in accordance with EEC policy.